Skip to Content

 Learn More: Cell Enrichment for Immunology Workflows

-One way these cells can be modified is through the attachment of an artificial T cell receptor.
+One way these cells can be modified is through artificially enhancing binding receptors on the surface of T cells.
 T cell receptors are proteins on the outer surface of lymphocytes that recognize and bind to antigens.
 Antigens are unique protein identifiers that exist on the surface of pathogens and other cells.
-Antigens and receptors function like a lock and key, each one only linking with its specific counterpart.
-Two T cell therapies involve the modification of receptors for the purpose of cancer treatment: CAR T-cell therapy and engineered TCR therapy.

 Chimeric Antigen Receptors (CAR)